-John Spacely was no Gringo.
+John Spacely was not a Gringo.
 He was born in the USA.
 His grandfather was the Gringo.
 His last name was anglicized by his absentee father and Spacely retaliated by not using it.
 When people left Spacely he left them.
 The name was forgettable anyway.
 As soon as I pried it out of him, I forget it.
+Stenton?
+Something like that.

 John grew up in Venice, California.
 He didn’t finish Venice High School.
 Busted for dealing his mother’s weed.
 Mama was an obese pot dealer with thick long black hair.
 She had two children that still lived at home.
 Guy, an agoraphobic, never left his bedroom.
 All communication, even meals, passed respectfully through or under his door.
-And Holiday,a shy teenager who just wanted a normal family.
+And Holiday, a shy teenager just wanted a normal family.

 John before he was 10 years old was the beloved mayor of the Venice Boardwalk.
 Distributing cigarettes, beer, and weed on his skateboard.
 Rolling the Venice boardwalk before it was a skateboard park, he was just “Little John,” making deliveries to the artists, the drunks, and the street performers.

 With his seductive velvety voice he might slide up to you and ingratiate himself, bum a cigarette, or be unbelievably belligerent and drunk.
 Walking with one arm straight out like a paddle to propel himself forward, scrapping the asphalt with his white scuffed Capezio’s.
 He kept a blues harp tucked into his vest for an impromptu howling.
-When he wasn’t pissing people off he could be circumspect and sentimental, practically whispering his ideas.
+When he wasn’t pissing people off he could be circumspect and sentimental, whispery and original.

-Paul (Picasso-Hollywood) told my friend Audrey Loewy about Spacely, that I should meet him.
-Insinuating that HE might be my mouthy match.
+Paul (Picasso-Hollywood) told my friend Audrey Loewy about Spacely, said Jessica need to meet him that we were a match.

-Audrey and I who were seniors at Beverly Hills High School called Spacely at the Tropicana Hotel in West Hollywood.
+Audrey and I almost 18 and seniors at Beverly Hills High School called Spacely at the Tropicana Hotel in West Hollywood.
 Telling him we were reporters from Rolling Stone Magazine.
 That we were doing an article on the Sunset Strip and local color.
 Wondered if we could interview him, bring a photographer.
-He said sure bring a six pack!
+He said bring a six pack.

-I was taking a lot of pictures at the time trying to get into Cal-Arts but Spacely tossed Audrey in the pool with my negatives so our first meeting drowned.
+I was taking a lot of pictures at the time trying to get into Cal-Arts but Spacely tossed Audrey in the pool with my negatives so our first meeting drowned and not in fixative.

-I used to sneak John into my mirrored sliding closet at night.
-He would wait patiently until my step dad and mom went to bed.
-The parentals were appalled and distraught by the “street urchin.”
-Praying I was just going through a stage, yet they laughed despite themselves when he cozied up to them.
+I used to sneak John who was 26 into my sliding closet at night.
+He waited until my step dad and mom went to bed.
+When the parentals met him they were appalled and distraught by the “street urchin.”
+Praying I was just going through a stage, yet even my grandmother laughed when he ingratiated himself.

 We lived for a spell at the Cornet, The Sunset Marquis on Sunset Blvd.
 Next-door to Ron Ashton and Dennis Machinegun Thompson #403.
 His best friend David Gilbert also lived there, lead singer for THE ROCKETS.
 They would prepare for hours for a night out.
 Hairspray, make-up, heals.
 Apt 404 was a back drop of ever changing festivities, mannequin parts, and fascist memorabilia.